bcgov/moh-keycloak-client-configurations/README.md

-# Automate Keycloak client management with GitHub Actions and Terraform
+# MoH Keycloak client configuration change requests

 This repository holds Keycloak client configuration files for the Ministry of Health Keycloak instance.
 Developers can open pull requests to change their client configuration files.